-Warm, Durable & Fast Drying
+Merino Wool: Warm, Durable & Fast Drying

 Merino Wool has unique characteristics.
 Each fibre is exceptionally fine, long and densely crimped, retaining heat close to the skin and keeping out the cold.
 The fibre also wicks moisture away from the skin, allowing the Merino sheep to stay warm and dry.
 Spun Merino retains all of these qualities and is one of the most durable natural yarns.
-Merino Wool is known for its hypoallergenic properties.
+It is even known for its hypoallergenic properties.

-An Exceptional Natural Insulator
+Possum Fur: An Exceptional Natural Insulator

 As a result, there is a need to reduce numbers significantly.
 Merino Possum knitwear was developed as a by-product of the possum control program, making the Merino possum blend an environmentally sound choice.
 Elm Of Burford is strongly committed to protecting the biodiversity of New Zealand and countering the adverse effects of human intervention.
 For further information on the control programs put in place by the New Zealand Government, please visit: The New Zealand Department Of Conservation and The New Zealand Crown Research Institute – Landcare Research